Helmut Sinn has died at the age of 101

 Four anniversary watches mark the occasion: the 556 Anniversary (limited to 1,000 pieces), the 910 Anniversary (limited to 300 pieces) and the 6200 Meisterbund I and 6200 WG Meisterbund I, both limited to 55 pieces.

 A timepiece boasting two extraordinary features.
 For in addition to a stopwatch, it also features a split-seconds mechanism for recording intermediate times.
 The historical value of an additional feature adds to its appeal.
-The 910 Anniversary features a ratchet wheel chronograph that stops the time.
-The ratchet wheel control mechanism has been a key component in traditional chronographs since the mid 1900s.
+The 910 Anniversary features a column wheel chronograph that stops the time.
+The column wheel control mechanism has been a key component in traditional chronographs since the mid 1900s.
 To commemorate the 55th anniversary, the limited-edition number and the years ‘1961–2016’ are engraved on the case back.

 6200 Meisterbund I and 6200 WG Meisterbund I